Powering the North West's future

 The traditional passive ‘top down’ model, where electricity flows from large power plants, via the national transmission system, to our distribution network and on to homes and businesses, is being redefined as we move from a Distribution Network Operator to a Distribution System Operator.

 The UK is committed to delivering ambitious targets for reductions in carbon emissions and the importance of these targets has created local, regional, national and international momentum and innovation to meet and exceed these targets.

-New technology is changing the way that companies, communities and customers generate, distribute and consumer energy.
+New technology is changing the way that companies, communities and customers generate, distribute and consume energy.
 The application of information and communication technology to existing electricity networks is transforming them into increasingly smart energy systems.